QSOLKCB/synergetics/README.md

 # synergetics
-That is a modern software version of experimental Synergetics.
+A modern software version of experimental Synergetics.